Fixed-rate mortgages

 In terms of getting the most competitive rates available to you, however, there are a few things you can do to tip the scales in your favour:

-How do I decide how long to fix for?
+How long should I fix for?

 What happens when my fixed-rate mortgage ends?